-Blouberg, Lepelle-Nkumpi and Polokwane.
-Molemole Local Municipality head office is whites and Indians and others which equates to only 1.9% of the population.
-Molemole is lower than the District, Provincial and National averages of 75.1, 43.2 and 40.9 persons per square kilometers respectively which infers that the municipality is sparsely populated relative to the district, province and South Africa.
+The majority of the population is comprised of Black Africans (98.1%) with a minority of whites and Indians and others which equates to only 1.9% of the population.
+Molemole Local Municipality has a population density of 31.9 persons per square kilometer, which is lower than the District, Provincial and National averages of 75.1, 43.2 and 40.9 persons per square kilometers respectively which infers that the municipality is sparsely populated relative to the district, province and South Africa.
 Molemole Local Municipality covers an area of 3347km2.